House Dems delay huge social bill, plan infrastructure vote

 In a bid to hand him a needed victory, leaders prepared to try pushing an accompanying $1 trillion package of road and other infrastructure projects through the chamber and to his desk.

-With lawmakers set to leave town for a week’s break, House leaders’ scrambled plans cast a fresh pall over a party that’s tried for weeks to find middle ground on its massive package of health, education, family and climate change initiatives.
-That’s been hard, in part because Democrats’ slender majorities mean they need the support of every Senate Democrat and no more than three defectors in the House.
+With lawmakers set to leave town for a week’s break, the scrambled legislative plans cast a fresh pall over a party that has tried futilely for weeks to find middle ground on its massive package of health, education, family and climate change initiatives.
+That’s been hard, in part because the Democrats’ slender majorities mean they need the support of every Senate Democrat and can have no more than three defectors in the House.

-Many had expected the House to approve both that measure and the infrastructure bill on Friday, producing twin triumphs for a president and party eager to rebound from this week’s deflating off-year elections and show they can govern.
+The party’s congressional leaders had hoped for House approval of both that measure and the infrastructure bill on Friday.
+That would have produced twin triumphs for a president and party eager to rebound from this week’s deflating off-year elections and show they can govern.

-But those plans were dashed Friday when after hours of talks, a half-dozen moderates insisted they would vote against the sprawling social and climate bill unless the nonpartisan Congressional Budget office provides its cost estimate for the measure.

-Democratic leaders said that would take days or more to receive.
-With Friday’s delay, that could mean the projection would be ready by the time the vote is held.

 THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story follows below.